danielcruca/plataformas-abiertas-2026-2c/Semana 01 a 05/git-github/docs/github-desktop/README.md

-# 🐱 GitHub Desktop: Guía Fácil para Principiantes
+# 🐱 Guía GitHub Desktop

 ## ✅ Requisitos